 - FAFSA applications received after this date will be considered on a funds available basis only.
 Income estimations are acceptable on the FAFSA and any necessary corrections can be made further down the line using the Data Retrieval Tool.
 Contact your Financial Aid Counselor before making any correction.

-In order to be eligible for any form of federal, state, or institutional financial aid, you must fulfill the following requirements:
+In order to be eligible for any form of federal or state, and certain institutional financial aid, you must fulfill the following requirements:

 - You must be a US citizen or eligible non-citizen.